kriswallsmith/assetic/README.md

     new UglifyCssFilter('/path/to/uglifycss'),
 ));

-// this will echo CSS compiled by LESS and compressed by YUI echo $css->dump();
+// this will echo CSS compiled by LESS and compressed by uglifycss echo $css->dump();
 ```